-We face strong competition, technological changes and shifting client behaviour.
-Besides the traditional players, there is intensifying competition from online banks, fintechs, bigtechs and e-commerce in general.
-This means potential pressure on cross-sell opportunities and is influencing clients' expectations, in terms of speed, digital interaction, proactivity, personalisation and relevance.
-All this is increasing the significance of digitalisation and innovation within our group and creating the need for a resilient, responsive organisation capable of continuously adapting its processes and systems.
+We face strong competition (from traditional players, online banks, fintechs, bigtechs, and so on), technological changes and shifting client behaviour.
+All this is is influencing clients' expectations, in terms of speed, digital interaction, proactivity, personalisation and relevance, and increasing the significance of digitalisation and innovation within our Group and creating the need for a resilient, responsive organisation capable of continuously adapting its processes and systems.

-- The creative input and diversity in terms of training and background of our employees is exceptionally important when it comes to equipping ourselves to deal with competition and technological change. - We can draw on an immense volume of data, which enables us to understand more clearly what clients really want.
+- The creative input and diversity in terms of training and background of our employees is exceptionally important when it comes to equipping ourselves to deal with competition and technological change. - We can draw on an immense volume of data, which subject to clients' consent - enables us to understand more clearly what clients really want.
 Our integrated model enables us to gain better insights and to offer our clients more comprehensive solutions than pure banks or insurers can.
 Meanwhile, we are closer to our clients than bigtech companies are, for instance. - We have a process in place to ensure that the business side receives approval efficiently for new product launches.
 The process also includes a thorough examination of the potential risks.
 We regularly review all our existing products, so that they can be adapted to take account of evolving client needs or changing circumstances. - Research and development have been performed at a variety of group companies as part of a programme to develop new and innovative financial products and services.
-Over the past few years, we have launched numerous successful innovative solutions. - Where possible, applications are copied across the group's different home markets.
-We are also open to partnerships with fintech firms and sector peers.
+Over the past few years, we have launched numerous successful innovative solutions. - We actively monitor trends and analyse the market. - Where possible, applications are copied across the Group's different home markets.
+We are also open to partnerships with fintech firms and sector peers. - In addition to innovation and digitalisation, we are working hard to simplify and automate products and processes (straight-through processing).
+Our digital assistant Kate is a great example of one of our solutions aimed at ensuring maximum convenience for our clients.